s5bug/blog/_posts/2021-08-08-windows-setup.markdown

 ### Install a Browser (o)

-If you prefer something other than Microsoft Edge, you might want to look at installing it through Chocolatey.
+If you prefer something other than Microsoft Edge, now would be the time to install it.

-Google Chrome can be installed via `winget install Google.Chrome`.
+- Google Chrome can be installed via `winget install Google.Chrome`.
+- Firefox can be installed via `winget install Mozilla.Firefox`.

 ### Install WinCompose (o)